 - Wheels with lockable casters to keep your cooler in place.

-- Removable, antimicrobial liners for odor-, mold- and mildew-resistance.
+- Removable, antimicrobial liners that help resist odor, mold and mildew.

 - Drain plugs that unscrew or pop open to let water escape, or oversized plugs that quickly release water from large coolers.